nathanzhu144/knightstour/README.md

 A naive implementation of this program doing a depth-first search without any heuristics will struggle with runtime issues, since the complexity of this program is exponential, with a runtime of O(k<sup>N</sup>), where N is the total number of squares in the chessboard itself and k is the average branching factor of the board.
-Since the size of k represents the average branching factor of the board, it has to be a constant value between 0 and 8, as at most a knight at a given position can have 8 possible moves, and the least number of possible moves a knight can have at a given position is no possible moves. of the board.
+Since the size of k represents the average branching factor of the board, it has to be a constant value between 0 and 8, as at most a knight at a given position can have 8 possible moves, and the least number of possible moves a knight can have at a given position is no possible moves.
+It is sufficient to say that given the expoential nature of the problem, a brute force solution will not finish running in a reasonable amount of time for boards bigger than 10 by 10 boards.

+##

 ```C++